 At the very least, if Google isn’t displaying your title the way you intended, you should at least know about it.

-Here, we've compiled 10 of the most common scenarios in which Google is likely to rewrite your titles, along with strategies to beat them, so your title tags are more likely to display exactly the way you want them.
+Here, we’ve compiled 10 of the most common scenarios in which Google is likely to rewrite your titles, along with strategies to beat them, so your title tags are more likely to display exactly how you want them.